 What Needs to be Prepared Before Installation?

-There’s enough space for the lift.
+- Adequate space is available for the lift.

-Elevator Installation Process – 9 Simple Steps
+Elevator Installation Process – 9 Steps

 Step 1: Site Inspection